HTML Text Formatting Guide

 Key Features

-• Semantic Meaning - Indicates text that has been added to a document.
+• Semantic meaning - Marks text as having been added to a document.

-• Use Cases - Document edits, change tracking, price changes.
+• Use cases - Document revisions, change tracking, new pricing alongside del-marked old pricing.

 html